 Francis Kittredge was a lawyer.
 He served in the Massachusetts House of Representatives in 1889-1891 and in the State Senate in 1893-1894.

-The Kittredges continued to live at 536 Beacon during the 1899-1900 winter seasoin, after which they moved to a new home they had built at 532 Beacon.
+The Kittredges continued to live at 536 Beacon during the 1899-1900 winter season.
+They spent the 1900-1901 season at the Hotel Vendome while awaiting completion of the new home they had built at 532 Beacon.

 The July 18, 1899, Boston Globe article reporting the transactions comment that: “The last of the papers in the purchases of a site for a home on Beacon and Charlesgate East by Thomas W. Lawson, were passed yesterday.
 The purchase includes two modern brick and stone dwellings and an adjoining lot of vacant land.
 Mr. Lawson will have a total area of 13.581 feet, fronting on Beacon st., Charlesgate east, and on the Charles river.
 The two buildings, the present homes of William S. Bryant and Hon.
 Francis W. Kittredge, will be torn down and a magnificent dwelling erected on the site.
 A representative of Mr. Lawson said yesterday that plans were now being drawn for the new home, but that nothing in the way of actual building operations would probably be done until after the coming winter.”

-Thomas Lawson continued to live at 1 Charlesgate East and in Scituate until the early 1920s.
-He faced increasing financial reverses, and in the Fall of 1922, his Dreamwold estate was sold for the benefit of his creditors.
+Thomas Lawson continued to live at 1 Charlesgate East until about 1920.
+He faced increasing financial reverses, and on July 16, 1920, the Boston Five Cents Savings Bank foreclosed on its mortgage and took possession of all of his Back Bay property.
+In the fall of 1922, his Dreamwold estate was sold for the benefit of his creditors.